 The $3 billion bill will be paid for by reducing student monthly housing allowances (MHA) to match reductions in the Basic Housing Allowance (BHA) for active duty troops.

-From the Military Friendly® Schools list and our Hot Degrees list, to resources on every aspect of using your GI Bill, we have everything you need to get the degree you’re looking for.
+Here are the top schools who can assist you on every aspect of using your GI Bill, we have everything you need to get the degree you’re looking for.
 To see all your options CLICK HERE

 - The Difference Between the Post 9-11 GI Bill and Montgomery GI Bill